 So is it safe to take?

-Most drugs can cause side effects, often with scarily long lists of potential problems.
-But generally, Doxylamine Succinate is tolerated reasonably well by most people for short-term use.
+Many drugs can cause side effects, often with scarily long lists of possible side effects.
+But generally, Doxylamine Succinate is tolerated reasonably well by most people in the short term.

 Have you tried Kirkland Signature sleep aid?
 It’s always useful for readers to know what others think.
 So please feel free to share your experience in the comments below.